No. 3 Maryland rallies from 15 down, beats Illinois 59-58

 BIG PICTURE

-Illinois: After allowing Miami to shoot 59.3% while dropping an 81-79 decision Monday, the Illini were far sharper on defense.
-It wasn’t enough to avoid enduring a second consecutive one-possession loss.
+Illinois: After allowing Miami to shoot 59.3% while dropping an 81-79 decision Monday, the Illini were far sharper on defense, and Underwood left disappointed with the loss but upbeat about his team’s long-term prospects.

+“I could not be prouder of my guys,” Underwood said.
+“There were a lot of tears in there.
+There was a lot of hurt, and that makes me feel good.
+I know we’re on the right page. … We grew up a lot tonight.”

-Maryland: The Terps once again turned in a stellar second half to remain perfect on the season.
-Maryland has defeated Marquette, Notre Dame and Illinois in a seven-day span.
+Maryland: The Terps won for the fifth time in 10 days and have beaten Marquette, Notre Dame and Illinois in a seven-day span.
+The schedule slows in the coming weeks; Maryland plays just three times in the next 27 days.

 POLL IMPLICATIONS